 6. Minimum Travel Pattern

 In this, the city centre is connected with suburban centres and neighbour centres with the shortest roads.
-To make road short; road alignment is made straight.
+To make the road short; road alignment is made straight.

 |Read More: Prismatic Compass|